prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The list of HTTP query parameters for the scrape.
+<p>params defines the list of HTTP query parameters for the scrape.
 Please note that the <code>.spec.module</code> field takes precedence over the <code>module</code> parameter from this list when both are defined.
 The module name must be added using Module under ProbeSpec.</p>
 </td>